picosh/docs/posts/prose.md

 > prose.sh is a free service

-Write your blog with markdown.
-Send it to our server.
-You're live.
+Write your blog with markdown, `rsync` it to us, and your posts are live.

-No static site generators.
-No build step.
-No deploy pipeline.
-No YAML configs.
-Just `rsync` your posts and we handle the rest.

 # Why prose over self-hosting?

 You know how to set up a blog.
 You've done it before -- Hugo, Jekyll, Astro, whatever's trending this month.
-But then comes the maintenance: updating dependencies, fixing broken builds, renewing certs, debugging why your CI suddenly fails.
+But then comes the maintenance: updating dependencies, fixing broken builds, renewing certs, etc.

 `prose.sh` gives you the same control you'd have self-hosting, minus the operational burden.
 Your content stays in plain markdown files on your machine.
-You own your workflow.
-We just serve it.
+You own your workflow, we just serve it.

 # Features